Pinusi/ceci-lightbox/README.md

 P.S.
 If you need to debug into IE remember to change the db address.</br></br>

 **Potential Improvements**</br>
-1. When you reach the min limit or max limit the app loads more photos from the server.
+1. When you reach the min limit or max limit the app loads more photos from the server.</br>

 ### Back-end
 1. JSONP: There is a specific commit where you can see the app working with JSONP.
 2. NODEJS: The actual version is running a NodeJS mini-server which takes care of the instagram connection.</br></br>

 **Potential Improvements**</br>
-1. Schedule the connection with Instagram and use the server as middleware so you don't hit the max connection limit.
+1. Schedule the connection with Instagram and use the server as middleware so you don't hit the max connection limit.</br>
-2. Implement filters for photos.
+2. Implement filters for photos.</br>
-3. Implement pagination.
+3. Implement pagination.</br>